How to Make a YouTube Video (Beginner’s Guide)

 Update your title, video description, and thumbnail.

 Get your SEO keyword in the title and YouTube description, preferably at the front, but don’t forget to make it compelling and click-worthy.
-It’s less about trying to stuff keywords in and more about letting viewers know that your video will help solve what they are looking for.
+Worry less about trying to stuff keywords in and more about letting viewers know that your video will help solve what they are looking for.

 Pro tip: Be honest in your title and description.
 People stop watching videos that don’t deliver on their promises.

 According to YouTube, 90% of the best-performing videos on YouTube use a custom thumbnail.
-Try to make your YouTube thumbnail exciting and different than everything else in the search results.
+Try to make your YouTube thumbnail exciting and different from everything else in the search results.
 Make your video worthy of a click.

 Leverage your current audience to build video velocity.

 The first 48 hours your video goes live are critical.
-This is where leveraging your current audience plays a big part.
+This is where leveraging your current audience plays a large part.
 You can create a more substantial buzz, and your views will begin to climb through your existing base.

 Owen Video likes to create video velocity by acquiring views before a video is public and rewarding his followers with exclusive content.
 As a result, YouTube sees the video as more valuable and is more likely to appear high in search results.
 Here is one of Owen Video’s most successful strategies for YouTube video promotion.
 Mirroring his strategy with your videos will help you improve their performance early on: